Nodes

 Usage#

-2. Connect the input flow to the point in your spell where you want to send a message.
+to the point in your spell where you want to send a message. - Set the

-3. Set the content input to the message you want to send.
-This can be a static string, a variable, or an expression.
+input to the message you want to send.
+This can be a static string, a variable, or an expression. - Connect the output

 When the spell execution reaches the Stream Message node, it will send the specified message to the spell's output stream and then continue with the rest of the spell logic.